jazzband/django-oauth-toolkit/docs/tutorial/rest_framework_integration.rst

 Remember to also enable the `'admin'`.

-Step2: Set up a simple API
+Step 2: Set up a simple API
 --------------------------

 Now we set up a simple API for accessing users and groups.